✦ Mysuru · Est. 2010

 Release With Us

-Mysore Book Clubs Charitable Trust offers authors a curated, dignified platform to launch their books to Mysuru's most engaged reading community.
+Mysuru Book Clubs Charitable Trust offers authors a curated, dignified platform to launch their books to Mysuru's most engaged reading community.
 We handle curation, invitations, and a thoughtful audience.

 Get in Touch